robbyph/robbyph/README.md

 # Hi there, my name is Robby 👋

 ### I'm a...
-* Deep Learning Student & Researcher
-* Complex Dynamic Systems Student & Researcher
+* Deep Learning and Complex Dynamic Systems Student/Researcher at University of Cincinnati
 * Web Developer (specifically React-oriented)
 * Musician/Composer
 * Notion Aficionado